California style, Veggie Sushi Rolls, made & devoured in the comfort of your own home.

 It’s really quite easy to make and if you don’t have any kids, make it for your own lunch or save it for a “date night”.
 You’ll enjoy this too!
 So quick question, do you have any pre-made rice or grains?
 If not, start a batch of rice now, I’ll wait.

 Typically, I make a large batch of rice or quinoa because I know it will get used multiple times through the week.
 Warm brown rice tastes great as a hot breakfast cereal with a drizzle of agave, quinoa can be added to salads or thrown in a wrap,white/brown rice adds substance to our burritos or any of them can used as a side.
 You’re options are endless,,, but for today, we are making sushi.
-Now all you need are veggies, soy sauce (tamari or coconut aminos), rice vinegar, sugar, salt and nori sheets to make your own, kid-friendly sushi.
+Now all you need are veggies, soy sauce (tamari or coconut aminos is what I use to keep these Veggie Sushi Rolls gluten-free), rice vinegar, sugar, salt and nori sheets to make your own, kid-friendly sushi.

 Now, it’s just a matter of what veggies you would like to add to your roll.
-You may want a little fish protein and if so, you can buy spicy tuna from the deli or even use imitation crab.
-Our favorite Korean restaurant in town uses ham in their rolls (although we politely decline from that), however, my husband tells me that when he was little, his mom use to use sliced hot dogs in his sushi.
-I guess it’s really the same thing as ham, right?
-However, we’ll just stick with veggies.
+My husband tells me that when he was little, his Korean mom use to place sliced hot dogs in his sushi.
+No thanks, we’ll just stick with veggies like avocado, carrots, cucumber and radish.

-Now is the time to get out your bamboo mat.
-Don’t have one, NOT A PROBLEM!
-I have one somewhere in the house, but since the kids typically put the dishes away, I’m not really sure where it is.
-So, we’ll improvise.
+Grab your bamboo mat if you have one and if not, we’ll improvise.
 A silpat mat works great for this, OR you can pull out your tea towel and cover it with plastic wrap.
 Either will do.

 - Lay nori sheet on mat, silpat or covered towel.